 But in reality, you will require additional functionality such as maintenance, backups, and disaster recovery to make it production-ready.
 Therefore, if you are contemplating opting for Kubernetes, make sure you have the highly skilled resources to give an edge to your organization.

 Kubernetes is one of the best picks for ensuring continuous delivery while keeping the process agile.
-However, an organization must understand how DevOps and continuous development process helps to enhance the end-user experience.
+However, an organization must understand how DevOps and the continuous development process helps to enhance the end-user experience.

-All in all, Kubernetes has definitely changed the way applications and developed, deployed, and shipped by delivering what actually matters.
+All in all, Kubernetes has changed the way applications and developed, deployed, and shipped by delivering what matters.
 However, using Kubernetes is a hassle, and an organization should consider the requirements and challenges while using this platform.